-The bandwidth σ of the heat kernel is the scale parameter, while the translation is done by shifting one argument in the bivariate heat kernel.
-Subsequently, wavelet transform (14) can then be rewritten as with $\beta_j = \langle Y, \psi_j \rangle$.
+The bandwidth σ of the heat kernel is the scale parameter while the translation is done by shifting one argument in the bivariate heat kernel.
+Subsequently, the wavelet transform (14) can be rewritten as with $\beta_j = \langle Y, \psi_j \rangle$.
 The expression (15) is exactly the finite truncation of heat kernel regression in (12).
 Hence, diffusion wavelet analysis can be simply performed within the proposed heat kernel regression framework without any additional wavelet machinery.
-We will therefore not distinguish between the heat kernel regression and the diffusion wavelet transform.
+From now on, we will not distinguish heat kernel regression and diffusion wavelet transform.